-Next to the San Marco Cathedral is a true masterpiece of Gothic architecture, the Doge Palace or the Palazzo Ducale has served as the seat of the Venetian government in the past.
-All the remains of that and the gothic past of the palace are all too mesmerizing.
+Next to the San Marco Cathedral is a true masterpiece of Gothic architecture.
+The Doge Palace, or the Palazzo Ducale, has previously served as the Venetian government’s seat.
+All the remains of that and the palace’s gothic past are mesmerizing.

 Originally used as a watchtower, the Sam Marco campanile towers at a 98.6 m height.
-From that height, you’d surely have a breathtaking 360-degree view of Venice.
+You’ll surely have a breathtaking 360-degree view of Venice from above.

 Behind the Doge’s Palace is the tiny Bridge of Sighs that was once used as a means to transport criminals from the interrogation room to the prison.
-They did sigh while crossing it.
-However, the immaculate beauty and architecture of the bridge made me sigh.
+They did sigh while crossing it; however, the bridge’s immaculate beauty and architecture made me sigh.

-Located on the Grand Canal, the Ponte dell’Accademia (Accademia Bridge) and the Rialto Bridge both speak of the finesse of the romantic architecture of the city.
-The former bridge is where lovers attach padlocks to the rails while the latter one is famous for the jewelry shops and wares.
+Located on the Grand Canal, the Ponte dell’Accademia (Accademia Bridge) and the Rialto Bridge speak of the finesse of the romantic architecture of the city.
+The former bridge is where lovers attach padlocks to the rails, while the latter is famous for the jewelry shops and wares.

-Venice has architecturally exuberant snaking narrow alleys and bridges that should not be missed at all.
-Walking around Venice crossing bridges and through narrow alleys gave me a personal understanding on how the city works and how it survives.
+Venice has architecturally exuberant, snaking narrow alleys and bridges that should not be missed.
+Walking around Venice crossing bridges and through narrow passages gave me a personal understanding of how the city works and how it survives.

 You can discover Venice by walking through the streets or catching a ferry, but the real discovery can only be made through a gondola – a flat-bottom romantic rowboat.
 But be warned: it is expensive.

 So you’re in Venice and haven’t tried Gelato?
-If no, it’s time you break into the local Gelato savory at the Boutique del Gelato.
+If not, it’s time you break into the local Gelato savory at the Boutique del Gelato.

-Gallerie dell’Accademia houses 19thcentury art all arranged chronologically with a thematic background.
-Go inside it to savor the Venetian art.
+Gallerie dell’Accademia houses 19thcentury art, all arranged chronologically with a thematic background.
+Go inside it to savor Venetian art.

 Venice is expensive.
 Like, really expensive.
-That’s why a lot of backpackers would go on a day trip from Milan or from Bologna.
+That’s why many backpackers would go on a day trip from Milan or Bologna.
 If you decide to stay for a night or two, try Venezia Naturalmente.
 It’s the cheapest I could find in the city.
-It’s walking distance to everything, including the water taxi, San Marco Square and two major bridges that connect to the other side of the Grand Canal.
-The staff are friendly and they’d help you navigate the city.
-It’s clean and it’s also in a quiet area.
+It’s within walking distance to everything, including the water taxi, San Marco Square, and two major bridges connecting to the Grand Canal’s other side.
+The staff is friendly, and they’d help you navigate the city.
+It’s clean, and it’s also in a quiet area.